BioplatformsAustralia/ckanext-ytp-request/README.md

 The environment variable BIOPLATFORMS_HELPDESK_ADDRESS is used as the site email address that messages sent by this plug are sent from.

+### ckanext-initiatives

+This extension overrides the "Request Access" button from ckanext-initiatives

 ### BPA Development Environment setup

 ```